-Any files your users add to the depot after you update your typemap will automatically have the +1 modifier applied, and will henceforth only be editable by one user at a time.
+If you use this typemap, any files your users add to the depot after you update your typemap automatically have the +1 modifier applied, and may only be opened for edit by one user at a time.
 The typemap table applies only to new additions to the depot; after you update the typemap table for sitewide exclusive open, files previously submitted without +1 must be opened for edit with p4 edit -t+1 filename and resubmitted.
 Similarly, users with files already open for edit must update their filetypes with p4 reopen -t+1 filename.